Current Deakin Students

-Jobs of the future in media and cultural industries will be obtained by those media practitioners who complete their degree with a strong online identity/presence and diverse portfolio.
-The Graduate Diploma of Digital Media seeks to create savvy media professionals who actively, productively, and ethically engage with communities through online and traditional means.
+Jobs of the future in the communications and media industries will be obtained by those practitioners who have a strong online identity/presence and diverse portfolio.
+The Graduate Diploma of Digital Media seeks to create savvy media professionals who actively, productively and ethically engage with communities through online and traditional means.

 For more information go to DeakinTALENT